-Colourful dishes adorned the long marble top table, filling the air with sweet aroma.
+Colorful dishes adorned the long marble tabletop, filling the air with a sweet aroma.

 Kayla put a little bit of everything on her plate, determined to fill her stomach with the dishes she missed from her mother’s kitchen.

 She chewed away, watching the chatter going around the table.
-Mrs Esther was laughing at something Kayla’s father was saying.
-Her mother sat, scolding the maid over her shoulders, for allowing the meat overcook while she had gone up to take a bath.
+Mrs. Esther was laughing at something Kayla’s father was saying.
+Kayla’s mother sat, scolding the maid over her shoulders, for allowing the meat overcook while she had gone up to take a bath.

 Her brother and two male cousins were throwing jokes at each other.
-Mrs Esther’s daughters were laughing along with the boys, the oldest of the girls covered a hand over her mouth to shield what she was chewing as she laughed heartily.
+Mrs. Esther’s daughters were laughing along with the boys, the oldest of the girls covered a hand over her mouth as she laughed heartily.

-Kayla glanced at her phone, there was no message notification from Franklin.
-She refreshed her WhatsApp and text messages, still nothing.
+Kayla glanced down at her phone, there was no message notification from Franklin.
+She refreshed her WhatsApp messages and texts, still nothing.

 “Expecting something?”
-Mrs Esther asked, nudging her arm.
+Mrs. Esther whispered, nudging her arm.
 “You’ve been checking your phone all evening”

 Kayla shrugged, shaking her head at her aunt.
 “No, not really” she lied.

 She chuckled.
-“Yes Aunty,” turned her phone upside down.
+“Yes Aunty,” and she turned her phone upside down.
 “I’m fine”.